St Mary’s C of E Primary School

 Spelling, Punctuation and Grammar (SPAG) is taught regularly at St Mary’s, both as part of daily literacy lessons and discrete sessions.

 We provide a whole range of reading and writing opportunities daily, including Reading for Meaning and cross curricular links where possible.
 In these lessons we cover a range of fiction, non-fiction and poetry texts.
 Grammar and punctuation are taught as specific lessons and as an integral part of developing reading and writing skills.
-Throughout the school, we use a ‘reading into writing’ approach.
+Throughout the school, we use a ‘reading into writing’ approach and use Pie Corbett's Talk for Writing .
 As a minimum, each year group will study at least one high quality text a term to produce a range of quality pieces of work.

 We offer support to parents and carers with ways to help with English at home.
 We hold meetings and workshops to discuss how we approach English and Phonics in school and we highlight the targets your child will be working on during the term at our regular parents’ evenings.